 Since it’s a tourist hub, plenty of day tours leave from Dubrovnik.
-We did one to Mostar in Bosnia, but you can also choose to see more of Croatia, or do a boat tours to a nearby island.
+We did one to Mostar in Bosnia, but you can also choose to see more of Croatia or do a boat tour to a nearby island.

-There’s a lot more stories in the podcast itself – including details of our travels from Thessaloniki to Rome to Kuala Lumpur — and all the delicious food we ate along the way.
-To listen, hit play above or find episode in iTunes, Stitcher or Soundcloud.
+There are a lot more stories in the podcast itself – including details of our travels from Thessaloniki to Rome to Kuala Lumpur — and all the delicious food we ate along the way.
+To listen, hit play above or find this episode in iTunes, Stitcher or Soundcloud.

 Get Travel Insurance!

 We use and recommend WorldNomads.
 Learn about Travel Insurance.

 We start looking for food tours, historic tours, and mini-adventures right here.